 Time: 2 hr

-Follow the marked track traversing above Long Gully Stream to the Long Gully Saddle, from where it is about another 30 minutes to McIntosh Hut at 1464m elevation.
+Follow the marked track traversing above Long Gully Stream to the Long Gully Saddle.
+From here it’s about another 30 minutes to McIntosh Hut at 1464 m elevation.

 Turn to the right off the Queenstown-Glenorchy Road, 2 km before Glenorchy, to reach the Whakaari Conservation Area car park.